Skip to main content

 In 2011, TRW had signed the seller’s ‘customer file’ which stated, ‘legally binding signature of the Customer’ below the buyer’s signature and that the buyer had ‘received and acknowledged’ the seller’s standard terms, which terms were printed on the reverse of the document.
 TRW subsequently placed orders with Panasonic in 2015 and 2016 which orders provided that the resistors were to be delivered ‘in accordance with’ the purchaser’s standard terms.
 The documentation stated that the supplier was aware of and was deemed to have accepted those terms.
 TRW commenced proceedings before the English High Court, as provided for in the jurisdiction clause in its standard terms, for damages for alleged defects in the resistors supplied.
 Panasonic asserted that the English courts lacked jurisdiction on the basis that the jurisdiction clause in its standard terms (providing for jurisdiction in Germany) applied.

-The court held that, Panasonic’s standard terms and conditions had been drafted in such a way that it protected against the last shot doctrine and created a barrier against any further “shots” being fired.
+The Court held that Panasonic’s standard terms and conditions had been drafted in such a way that it protected against the last shot doctrine and created a barrier against any further “shots” being fired.

 Therefore, in this battle, the “first shot” won.
 Although this is a decision from the United Kingdom courts, there is a possibility that Australian courts may follow a similar approach.